jonidaniel/nextjs-dashboard/README.md

 - Next.js

 - TypeScript

 - HTML

 - CSS

+- SQL

+- and more (see /documents/project-report.docx)

 ## License